elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 #### Add components from the local file system

-Use locally stored component specifications if there is no (immediate) need to share the specification with other users, such as during initial development.
+Use locally stored component specifications if there is no (immediate) need to share the specification with other users, for example, during initial development and prototyping.

 1. Open the **Pipeline components** panel using one of the approaches mentioned above.